jergason/blorg/_drafts/learning-goals-and-metacognition.md

 Jamison - Schwarzenegger.
 Then they are shown the second word for five seconds.
 The group that had to guess the second word, even though they never guess it correctly, are MUCH better at remembering the word pairs.

+Here is the money-quote:
+> [L]ong-term learning benefited when participants were asked questions that
+> they could not answer prior to studying text materials.

 Asking questions that you have no way of knowing the right answer, provided you then look up the right answer, greatly increases long-term memory.